(click on the Blackboard category link to the right for reference materials and instructions)

 - In the first few minutes of a f2f classroom, you might take a few minutes to remind students of upcoming events.
 In Blackboard Learn, you can post messages to accomplish this same task.

 - In your f2f classroom, you ask questions to check your students’ understanding of the material.
-In Blackboard Learn, you can ask questions in discussions, hold a Collaborate session, or ask them to take a ungraded quiz.
+In Blackboard Learn, you can ask questions in discussions, hold a Zoom™ session, or ask them to take a ungraded quiz.

 - Show students you care.
 Students want meaningful, personal exchanges.
+Timeliness is key, don’t leave students hanging when it comes to communications.

 Types of online courses